codespin-ai/codespin/README.md

 #### Options for codespin generate

+- `--prompt`: Specify the prompt directly on the command line.
 - `--template`: Specify the template to use.
 If unspecified, "generate.md" is used.
 - `--write`: Save generated code to a source file.
 Defaults to 'false'.
 - `--write-prompt`: Save the generated prompt to the specified path without making an API call.